platformer/typst-algorithms/algo.typ

   // handling meaningful whitespace
   // make final list of empty and non-empty lines let lines = {
-    // join consecutive lines not separated by an explicit
-    // linebreak with a space
     let joined-lines = ()
     let line-parts = []
     let num-linebreaks = 0